Kyle-J/RestKit/README.md

 **Search**

-Searches are determined by the 'q' parameter.
+Searches are determined by the 'search' parameter.
 Following that is a parenthesis enclosed list of key:value pairs, separated by commas.

-> ex: q=(city:Exeter,title:Property 1)
+> ex: search=(city:Exeter,title:Property 1)

 **Partial Responses**

 Partial responses are used to only return certain explicit fields from a record.
-They are determined by the 'fields' paramter, which is a list of field names separated by commas, enclosed in parenthesis.
+They are determined by the 'fields' parameter, which is a list of field names separated by commas, enclosed in parenthesis.

 > ex: fields=(id,title,location)